axoflow/axosyslog-core-docs/content/filterx/_index.md

 });
 ```

-Within the filterx block, you can access the fields of complex data types by using indexes and the dot notation, for example:
+Within a FilterX block, you can access the fields of complex data types by using indexes and the dot notation, for example:

 - dot notation: `js.key`
 - indexing: `js["key"]`
 - or mixed mode if needed: `js.list[1]`

 When referring to the field of a name-value pair (which begins with the `$` character), place the dot or the square bracket outside the curly bracket surrounding the name of the name-value pair, for example: `${MY-LIST}[2]` or `${MY-OBJECT}.mykey`.
-If the name of the key contains characters that are not permitted in FilterX variable names, for example, a hyphen (`-`), use the bracketed syntax and enclose it in double quotes: `${MY-LIST}["my-key-name"]`.
+If the name of the key contains characters that are not permitted in FilterX variable names, for example, a hyphen (`-`), use the bracketed syntax and enclose the key in double quotes: `${MY-LIST}["my-key-name"]`.

 <!-- FIXME Clarify when/what can be accessed from the destination templates
     # Set the important elements as name-value pairs so they can be referenced in the destination template